-Rubio's chilling warning: China has weaponized U.S. ‘corporate lust for profits'
+Rubio's chilling warning: China has weaponized US ‘corporate lust for profits'

 Rubio says corporate America's reliance on China is a national security threat